ewandank/dotheworm/README.md

 # Do The Worm

-A javascript bookmarklet that will create a worm graph from a playHQ Play-by-Play table by parsing the dom, and doing some mildy evil things to import chartjs without CSP.
+A javascript bookmarklet that will create a worm graph from a playHQ Play-by-Play table by parsing the dom, and doing some mildy evil things to import chartjs without violating CSP.
 Designed to look similar to the afl's worm graphs.

 ## Some random thoughts